-This is a very active area of research.
 Newer treatments are being developed, and improvements are being made among many standard prostate cancer treatment methods.

-As described in the section, "Radiation therapy for prostate cancer," advances in technology are making it possible to aim radiation more precisely than in the past.
-Currently used methods such as conformal radiation therapy (CRT), intensity modulated radiation therapy (IMRT), and proton beam radiation allow doctors to treat only the prostate gland and avoid radiation to normal tissues as much as possible.
+As described in Radiation therapy for prostate cancer, advances in technology are making it possible to aim radiation more precisely than in the past.
+Current methods such as conformal radiation therapy (CRT), intensity modulated radiation therapy (IMRT), and proton beam radiation help doctors avoid giving radiation to normal tissues as much as possible.
 These methods are expected to increase the effectiveness of radiation therapy while reducing the side effects.